Consdata/consdata.github.io/_posts/pl/2019-03-22-java-darmowa-czy-nie.md

 image:     /assets/img/posts/2019-03-22-java-darmowa-czy-nie/java-darmowa.png
 tags:
     - java
+description: "End of Public Updates for Oracle JDK 8 Oracle will not post further updates of Java SE 8 to its public download sites for commercial use after January 2019.
+Customers who need continued access to critical bug fixes and security fixes as well as general maintenance for Java SE 8 or previous versions can get long term support through Oracle Java SE Subscription or Oracle Java SE Desktop Subscription.
+For more information, and details on how to receive longer term support for Oracle JDK 8, please see the Oracle Java SE Support Roadmap."
 ---
 <blockquote><strong>End of Public Updates for Oracle JDK 8</strong><br />
 Oracle will not post further updates of Java SE 8 to its public download sites for commercial use after January 2019.
 Customers who need continued access to critical bug fixes and security fixes as well as general maintenance for Java SE 8 or previous versions can get long term support through Oracle Java SE Subscription or Oracle Java SE Desktop Subscription.
 For more information, and details on how to receive longer term support for Oracle JDK 8, please see the Oracle Java SE Support Roadmap.